 Stage 3 of Gold Coast Light Rail is proposed to extend the light rail line from Broadbeach to the Gold Coast Airport and Coolangatta.
 The tender for the feasibility study and reference design for section 3A - from Broadbeach to Burleigh Heads - was awarded to WSP in January 2017.
 The study and reference design will inform the completion of a Preliminary Business Case.

-A proposed route for section 3A was released in June 2017, which comprised a seven kilometre line with seven stations.
+A proposed route for section 3A was released in June 2017, which comprised a seven kilometre line with seven stations along Gold Coast Highway.

-In July 2017 the Queensland Government allocated $5 million towards developing Stage 3A's detailed business case.
+In July 2017 the Queensland Government allocated $5 million towards developing Stage 3A's business case.

 In the lead up to the 2017 state election, the now re-elected Government committed to deliver the project.

 In April 2018, the Queensland Government announced it would partner with the Gold Coast City Council to allocate $5 million each towards a detailed business case for Stage 3.
 The Queensland Government has indicated it expects the business case to be ready for government consideration by early 2019.

 The Queensland Government has indicated construction of Stage 3A will take approximately three years, with delivery of the project subject to a positive business case and funding commitments from the Federal Government and Gold Coast City Council.